matthew-brett/pydagogue/curious_git.rst

 Meanwhile, Josephine decides to work on the paper.
 Following your procedure, she makes a commit herself.

-What should Josphine's commit directory be called?
+What should Josephine's commit directory be called?

 She could call it ``snapshot_7``, but then, when she gets back to the lab, and gives you her ``nobel_prize`` directory, her copy of ``nobel_prize`` and yours